Can chickens eat eggs?

 A Polish chicken drinks water from a bottle nipple.My Polish chick enjoying a hydrating drink.

-There is some evidence that the temperature of the water means chickens are more or less likely to drink, so make sure that the water you offer falls within those limits.
+There is some evidence that water temperature means chickens are more or less likely to drink, so make sure that the water you offer falls within those limits.

 Step 9: ensure your flock has constant access to water.